 This specialization prepares you to complete job functions like designing curricula, developing education policies, and implementing best pedagogical practices.

-Almost every classroom already utilizes technology, but this concentration prepares you to bring technology improvements into schools.
+This concentration prepares you to bring technology improvements into schools.
 That often means identifying learning-enhancing equipment rather than adding more screens to the classroom.
-Graduates can be teachers, as well as government officials.

-Most MeD programs offer an early childhood education program, though not all go by this exact title.
+Most MEd programs offer an early childhood education program.
 The Clemson University program prepares students to create modern "experiential learning opportunities for young children that are grounded in inquiry practices."

 With a degree in higher education administration, you'll be qualified to work in program development at the undergraduate level.

-Often combined with education technology coursework, this is another focus that prepares students to create education programs.
+Often combined with education technology coursework, this focus prepares students to create education programs.

 This degree can help you become a literacy specialist—both in teaching and policy.
-Another specialization with a multicultural focus, this concentration also prepares you for an ESL career.
+Another specialization with a multicultural focus, this concentration can prepare you for an ESL career.

 Given the varied nature of MEd concentration options, it should come as no surprise that earning a Master of Education can lead down a variety of career paths.
 You might become a: